Getting Around Sonoma

 And it's possible to combine biking with public transportation.
 Each Sonoma County Transit bus includes a rack that can fit two or three bikes, and each two-car SMART train has spaces for up to 24 bikes.

 For more challenging routes, take back roads into the hills outside of town.
-Bicycle rentals and guided tours in the Sonoma Valley are available from Sonoma Adventures, Sonoma Valley Bike Tours (which posts its Top 5 Rides for Avid Cyclists), and Wine Country Cyclery.
+Bicycle rentals and guided tours in the Sonoma Valley are available from Sonoma Adventures, Sonoma Valley Bike Tours, and Wine Country Cyclery.

 Walking and Hiking Trails